 The minister visited Hastings and Northampton, which are among 20 Local Alcohol Action Areas in England and Wales that are working with the government to combat drink-fuelled crime and disorder and the damage done to people’s health.

-Launched in February, the national scheme involves local agencies, including licensing authorities, health bodies and the police, working in partnership with businesses and other organisations to address the problems which can be caused by alcohol. sample link
+Launched in February, the national scheme involves local agencies, including licensing authorities, health bodies and the police, working in partnership with businesses and other organisations to address the problems which can be caused by alcohol.

 The minister also visited Cheltenham to mark the borough’s introduction of the late night levy.
 It is the second local authority in England and Wales to bring in the power, which allows councils to collect a contribution from late night businesses selling alcohol towards the cost of policing.